Creative Education Resources

 The Earth Museum Learning Programmes

-Browse our growing selection of modular learning programmes that can be followed in their entirety during a school year or used in part to complement existing programmes of delivery.
+Browse our selection of pilot modular learning programmes that can be followed in their entirety during a school year or used in part to complement existing programmes of delivery.

 - Take Two (UNESCO) Islands – designed for 12-14 years, discover themes of global citizenship through comparing migration stories from the Isle of Wight as UNESCO Biosphere and Rapa Nui (Easter Island) as UNESCO World Heritage Site.